 Korean Studies Research Guide Original: Korean Rare Books and Special Collections

-Rare Books and Special Collections
+Korean Rare Books and Special Collections

 Conant Collection

 This collection consists of materials related to Korea, donated by Theodore Richards Conant in 2008.
 Mr. Conant was dispatched to Korea as a member of the United Nations Korea Reconstruction Agency (UNKRA) in 1952.
 During his nine-year stay in Korea, he collaborated with Hyŏng P’yo Lee and other Korean producers to create newsreels, documentary films, and propaganda for the United Nations, broadcasting companies, and the US Army.
-Additionally, he produced independent documentary films.
+He also produced independent documentary films.

-Mr. Conant donated his entire collection on Korea, which includes 132 film reels, over 200 audio and music reels, over 1,300 photographs, and other printed materials such as scenarios, correspondence, pamphlets, and newspaper clippings.
-These materials primarily focus on the Korean War, Korean films, and art.
-Since 2010, the library has collaborated on digitization projects with the Korean Film Archive (KFA) and Korea University.
-As a result, 108 film reels, over 150 audio reels, and 1,300 photos have been digitized.
-The digitized films and audio reels are now accessible via the Digital Library Collection portal at CUL and the photos (both original and digital versions) can be accessed only in the Special Collections Reading Room at the East Asian library.
+Mr. Conant donated his entire collection on Korea, which includes 250 books and serials, 123 film reels, over 120 audio and music reels, over 1,300 photographs, and other printed materials such as scenarios, correspondence, pamphlets, and newspaper clippings.
+These materials primarily focus on the Korean War, Korean films, and Korean art.

 Sin Sosŏl